zpainter/iassist/content/about/regional-report-2008-2009-europe.md

 In January 2009 senior researcher Hans Jørgen Marker could look back on his 25 years of employment in DDA.
-The day was celebrated in DDA at a pleasant reception with Hans Jørgens\' colleagues, family, friends and business relations.
+The day was celebrated in DDA at a pleasant reception with Hans Jørgens' colleagues, family, friends and business relations.

 During 2008/9 DDA has been working on developing an editor for the DDI